pbrogan12/chem/Chapter-4.md

 >
 > A, B, and C denote specific events.
 >
-> P(A) denotes the probability of event A occuring.
+> P(A) denotes the probability of event A occurring.

 ---